Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students are busy working part-time jobs, some drop out of school, some work hard to pay for re-study.
 (Illustration photo).

-Being deeply involved in driving a motorbike taxi means that Cuong's studies are neglected, he only goes to school 2-3 times a week, the rest of the time he continues to work to earn money. " On busy days, I earn 300,000 - 500,000 VND/day, thanks to that, I can pay for my accommodation, food and living expenses myself, I don't have to ask my parents for money, I can even send money home", the young man shared.
+Being deeply involved in driving a motorbike taxi means that Cuong's studies are neglected, he only goes to school 2-3 times a week, the rest of the time he continues to work to earn money. " On busy days, I earn 300,000 - 500,000 VND/day, thanks to that, I can pay for my accommodation, food and living expenses myself, I don't have to ask my parents, I can even send money home", the young man shared.

 In the second year, Cuong had to retake all the subjects he failed in the previous semester with 15 credits, the tuition fee was 493,000 VND/credit (more than 7 million VND - almost double the normal tuition fee).
 Thus, combined with the number of new subjects in the second year, he had to study a total of 10 subjects with a tuition fee of more than 11 million VND - not a small amount for a student in difficult circumstances like Cuong.

-In a similar situation, Luu Tien Minh (22 years old, from Phu Tho), a student at the University of Theatre and Cinema, started working part-time to earn money to support his life right from his first year.
+In a similar situation, Luu Tien Minh (22 years old, from Phu Tho ), a student at the University of Theatre and Cinema, started working part-time to earn money to support his life right from his first year.
 His first job was as a waiter at a coffee shop near the school with a meager salary of 15,000 - 20,000 VND/hour.

 After working for a while, Minh began to feel that his work was not progressing, his chances of promotion were low, and he regretted dropping out of school to work so early.